vidaHd/booking-platform/README.md

 # Booking Platform

-A multi-service online reservation platform enabling service providers to manage offerings and users to book available time slots seamlessly.
+A multi-service online reservation platform that allows service providers to manage offerings and users to book available time slots seamlessly.

 ## Features
 - Users can view available services and book time slots.